awsdocs/amazon-sagemaker-developer-guide/doc_source/docker-containers-notebooks.md

 1. Create a SageMaker notebook instance\.
 For instructions on how to create and access Jupyter notebook instances, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.

-1. Open the notebok instance you created\.
+1. Open the notebook instance you created\.

 1. Choose the **SageMaker Examples** tab for a list of all SageMaker example notebooks\.